BlakeRears/Chess-App-Android/README.md

 A beginner-friendly Android chess application where players can face off against a computer opponent that makes random valid moves.
 Includes support for replaying past games and optional AI-assisted moves.

+TO SEE THE APP WITHOUT DOWNLOAD PLEASE LOOK AT (chess-images) folder

 ## 🧠 Features
 - 🧍 Player vs. Computer mode
 - 🎲 Computer selects random legal chess moves